 The Australian Competition and Consumer Commission (ACCC) has created this useful guide for making complaints here.

-If your dispute is with a NET Approved Seller
+If your dispute is with an Approved Seller

-When the NETCC program launches in February 2023, all Approved Sellers will be expected to meet the standards of the New Energy Tech Consumer Code.
+All Approved Sellers are expected to meet the standards of the New Energy Tech Consumer Code.
 If you believe the conduct of an Approved Seller, or the product, system or service they provide you with is not to standard, you will be able to submit your complaint via this website.

 The Administrator will investigate allegations of non-compliance with the NETCC.
 Where it is found that an Approved Seller has breached the standards of the NETCC, the Administrator will take the appropriate compliance action.